 In this article, we’re going to dig a little deeper into the benefits of fish oil and what research supports those benefits.
-But first, we’ll touch on the necessary balance of omega-3 and omega-6 fats, and how fish oil should be processed for the highest quality, non-toxic product.
+But first, we’ll touch on the necessary balance of omega-3 and omega-6 fats, before ending on how fish oil should be processed for the highest quality, non-toxic product.

 - Fish Oil Must Be Carefully Processed